lexin4ever/angular-drywall/README.md

 ## Changes from [arthurkao](https://github.com/arthurkao/angular-drywall) version

 I use LESS instead of SASS.
+Also added optimist to init step.
 No more changes from revision [6e4969d](https://github.com/arthurkao/angular-drywall/commit/b950f32f15a8ef2aeed6d0960819f1d2a3df44f3) on May 4, 2015

 ## Live demo